antiapuentes/a11y-checker/README.md

 ### *Property-based tests*

-There are two modules related to the *Property-based tests*.
+There are two modules related to the *property-based tests*.
 To try them you have to get PropEr installed.

 #### html_gen